mpchow/Secret-Manager/README.md

 1. Clone the repository
 2. Run `./gradlew bootRun` in the top level directory
 3. The service can be found at `http://localhost:8080`
+4. The database ui can be found at `/h2-console`.
+The username is `sa` and there is no password.

 **Testing**
 Run `gradle test` from the top level directory